MaxChernotsky/WoodPoleSensor/README.md

 # WoodPoleSensor
- Code needed to implement the final device
+ WIP_Code -> code needed for development of the final device.